 Arguably the Front Range’s best bike trail system can be found at the Buffalo Creek Recreation Park, only an 60 minutes west of Denver.
 Groomed trails wind through burned landscapes, coupled with very technical diversions makes Buffalo Creek a test case for every type of rider.
 There are amazing, fire-ravaged scenes, roller coasters through thick timber, steep granite thrills and steep descents.

 New parts of the park, like the Little Scraggy East have added variety while Raspberry Ridge and the expert Blackjack trails make bikers on long-travel bikes to reach down deep.
+I have seen some riders with electric bike conversion kits in this system to lengthen their range and ride duration.

 Maps and info on Buffalo Creek can be found at the Front Range Mountain Bike Patrol (frmbp.org), which has helped develop the area’s network of trails.